Profile of Brett Haldane

 In December 1988, after returning to New Zealand, my wife Chris and I arrived in Christchurch from Australia early one morning, proceeded to the Air New Zealand counter and asked if there were any stand by seats available.
 The lady at the counter then asked where we wanted to go, to which we replied anywhere in New Zealand as we had no ties and location did not matter.
 We were advised there were two seats available to Nelson, we took these and have lived in Nelson ever since.

 In January 1989 I started with Certified Concrete Nelson Ltd as a concrete batcher / dispatcher.
 This type of business was totally different to anything I had done in the past.
 In 1990 Allied Concrete took over ownership of this plant and I was appointed Branch Manager.

 Over the next few years I took on various roles within Allied Concrete including Regional Manager of the top of the South Island (including Nelson, Blenheim and Kaikoura); the West Coast of the South Island and Whangarei in the far north.
 During this time I was also involved in the moving and set up of Allied Concrete mobile plants which are moved to locations nationwide when specific projects require a ready mix concrete plant on site outside of our normal delivery regions.

 In 2008 I was given a further challenge which has extended my current region to include Otago/Southland.

-Working for Allied Concrete and being part of HW Richardson Group’s great culture, is a challenging and rewarding experience.
-Being part of this large family-owned company, with the ongoing personal and employment development opportunities, is the reason I am still motivated after 21 years employment within the group.
+Working for Allied Concrete and being part of HWR’s great culture, is a challenging and rewarding experience.
+Being part of this large family-owned company, with the ongoing personal and employment development opportunities, is the reason I am still motivated after 21 years employment within HWR.